strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.md

 ## Internal middlewares configuration reference

-The core of Strapi embraces a small list of middlewares for performances, security and error handling:
+The core of Strapi features the following internal middlewares, mostly used for performances, security and error handling:

 - [body](#body),
 - [compression](#compression),